 2021 rock landscaping update!

-Popping in a few years after originally publishing this post to share an update!
+Popping in a few years after originally publishing this to share an update!
 The rock landscaping around the deck has been a really low-maintenance option for us.
 The weed-blocking landscape fabric has done a great job of keeping weeds out.
 And anything that pops through I usually just yank out.

 After each winter when we’re cleaning up things in the backyard for the spring, I just inspect the little plastic stakes along the black landscape edging.
 I take a mallet and pound down any stakes that have come loose over the winter to straighten things up.